 I had a farm in Africa.
 No, wait!
 That’s someone else’s life.
 I did have an apartment in France (after moving from our apartment in Germany), one that I shared with the love of my life, my husband, Jim.
 Now, we have picked up and moved a few things to a lovely camp on an enchanting loch in the heart of Scotland.
 We also have a home in Texas.
 Living and working on two continents and various islands is both exciting and tiring.
 Actually, the living and working is not the tiring part…it’s the constant travel between the two.
 Continents, I mean.
 I am a mother of four amazing children, all grown, well………..yes, all grown.
-And, I am a grandmother to two beautiful grandchildren, with one more on the way, not grown, quite young, in fact.
+And, I am a grandmother to three beautiful grandchildren.
 They call me Mia.
 I love my family and when I am not hanging out with some or all of them, I can be found traveling for work and pleasure, reading, writing, and eating chocolate.
 You know, no matter what I’m doing, I WILL be found eating chocolate.
 Just sayin’.

 My husband and I work for a wonderful organization called Young Life.
 We work with teenagers, in Europe.
 I divide my time between this amazing work and writing.
 I love to write.
 I love to write fiction, with elements of fantasy.
 And I love to read the same.
 There is nothing quite like settling into a comfy spot and reading a great story.
 My favorite are fairy tales or folk tales, or anything laced with magic realism.
 I also love history, which is why I’m a member of the Historical Novel Society.
 You’ll always find a little romance in my tales.
 I’m a member of Romance Writers of America.
 Finally, I have ancestors from Scotland and love all things Celtic, which led me to join Celtic Hearts Romance Writers.